Angel Has Fallen: Box office

 Angel Has Fallen grossed $69 million in the United States and Canada, and $77.6 million in other territories, for a worldwide total of $146.7 million.

 In the United States and Canada, the film was released alongside Overcomer and was projected to gross $13–15 million from 3,286 theaters in its opening weekend.
 It made $7.9 million on its first day.
 This included $1.5 million from Thursday night previews, the highest of the series.
 It went on to debut to $21.3 million, finishing first and over-performing.
-It was Butler's first time atop the box office since 300 (2007), and was just below the opening of London Has Fallen ($21.6 million).
+It was Butler's first time topping the box office since 300 (2007), and was just below the opening of London Has Fallen ($21.6 million).
 The film remained in first place the following weekend, grossing $11.8 million, as well as $3 million on Labor Day.
 The film was finally dethroned in its third weekend, grossing $6 million and finishing second, behind newcomer It Chapter Two.